MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/01-azure-search.md

 ### Run the web app

+1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Beta version** (this is required to use Web preview).
- 1. return to the integrated terminal for the **margies-travel** folder, and enter the following command to run the program:
+1. Navigate to the **margies-travel** folder for your preferred language and enter the following command to run the program:

     **C#**